 The Truth Behind Sugar Skull Meaning

 Death is seen in different ways around the world.
-While some people dread it because they often associate it with the emergence of all things evil, others consider it as a celebration for the life of their deceased ancestors and loved ones.
-And when it comes to death celebrations, one of the most unique and colorful ones can be found in Mexico.
+Some people are afraid of it because they often associate it with the appearance of all bad things, others consider it as a celebration for the life of their deceased ancestors and loved ones.
+When it comes to death celebrations, one of the most colorful and unique ones can be found in Mexico.
 Characterized by their “sugar skulls”, these resemble more like a festival than a day of mourning.
 What’s the story behind, and the sugar skull meaning, and how did it attain its cult status in Mexico and beyond?

-Delving into sugar skull meaning is actually very simple.
-Of course, it’s not like the Mexicans just went ahead, created, and decorated skulls made of confectionery just for the heck of it.
-Of course, there’s a deeper meaning behind the decorative skulls that adorn every tomb and household in Mexico during Dia de los Muertos.
+Decorative skulls adorn every tomb and household in Mexico during Dia de los Muertos.
 As much as possible, these skulls must be homemade.
-This is because these skulls are made as an offering to their dead loved ones.
-Because of this, it is not all that uncommon to see sugar skulls on tombs together with the deceased one’s favorite food and/or items.
+This is because they are made as an offering to their dead loved ones.
+Because of this, it is not all that uncommon to see sugar skulls on tombs together with the deceased one’s favorite food and items.

 One thing that makes sugar skulls stand out from other skull-related creations is how jolly it looks.
-Most depictions of the skull are either creepy or morbid, but sugar skulls often depict happy and cheerful ones.
+Most presentations of the skull are either creepy or morbid, but sugar skulls often present happy and cheerful ones.
 The reason for this is because they want to capture the joy and spirit of their deceased loved ones.
-In addition, different colors, patterns, and accessories might be included in the skull.
-Not only does this practice depict the color of life, but it can also contain some hints of the deceased one’s personality and favorites.
 It’s not all that uncommon to have these skulls embellished with different hints on the person’s attitude and beliefs.
 These decorations make the skull seem very alive, exactly how the Mexicans want it.